Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 The placement of the filters on the dashboard depends on the specific use case and the number of charts on the page.

 The decision on where to place the filters should be based on the needs and preferences of the users, as well as the overall design and layout of the dashboard.
 The goal is to make the filters easily accessible and intuitive to use, so users can quickly adjust them and get the insights they need.
-For detailed documentation on filtering, view the `Data visualization design specs`.
+For detailed documentation on filtering, view the [design specs](https://xd.adobe.com/view/41b99309-6276-4988-95d6-adbff614ab54-14ea/screen/884f30d3-baca-4467-82dc-0d6835172155).

 #### Global filters